latexstudio/LaTeX-1/classycv/readme.md

 # ABOUT

-This package provides the LaTeX2e class *classycv* for writing job applications.
+This package provides the LaTeX2e class *classycv* for writing job application documents.

 ## FEATURES

-* various easy-to-use **commands for drawing components** (such as headings with icons, small charts and progress bars)
+* various easy-to-use **commands for drawing components** (such as headings with icons and small charts)
 * provision of **default components** (for cover letter and resume and their nested components)
 * high level of **customization** (through command and enviroment options as well as custom component defintions)
 * support for **standardized letter formats** for cover letter (such as DIN-5008 compliant letters)